 Ho Yay: Kansuke, a minor NPC in the third game, really likes your muscles.

-Moe - Osei in the third game is very much this.
+Moe: Osei in the third game is very much this.
 So much so that the developers took note of it and included a suit of armor with her picture and name on, Itasha-style in the DLC package.
+Also, Laura in the fourth game.

 Narm: The horrible voice acting in the English versions.
 Granted, it's supposed to emulate the early low-quality English dubs of Japanese movies.